WHO IS OUR PASTOR?

 8. Commit to a path of life-long learning, compassion, and selfless love.

 At Dallas Universal Life Church, Inc, it's our mission to help you explore your relationship with God and the path he has designed just for you.
-We are here to help improve those meaningful relationships in your family life.
+We are here to help each other remain on their path through teaching and learning the Bible, Celebrating communion together, community service, friendship and love and so much more.
+Come join us!

 Everyone has been given their own path to follow, created for each of us, by God.
 That path is yours and it is not the church's place to tell you what your path is.
 Rather, the church's responsibility is to guide you to your given path and help you to remain on it throughout this leg of your journey.We use both the Old Testament and the Gospels in our teachings.
 We put those teachings into practice at home and at work.